EthKan/contract-ui-demo/README.md

 var ethKanDeployedAddress = '0x2c2b9c9a4a25e24b174f26114e8926a9f2128fe4'; // address of contract deployed to ganache using truffle var gasLimit = 500000; // this is too high for production
 ```
+- Make sure `ethKanDeployedAddress` matches the address from the truffle terminal where you deployed from ethkan-contracts repo instructions
 - Make sure the `EthKan.json` file matches the `./build/contracts/EthKan.json` of the deployed contract you want your dapp to talk to.

 #### Run Dapp